baltimoreheritage/civicspaces/_pages/home.md

    btn_class: "btn--inverse"
 related_overview:
  - title: "Keep learning about buildings and preservation"
-   excerpt: "Maintain Civic Spaces is one of several open educational resources we have created for preservationists, residents, and people who own or manage historic buildings."
+   excerpt: "Maintain Civic Spaces is one of several open educational resources Baltimore Heritage have created for preservationists, residents, and people who own or manage historic buildings."
 related_projects:
   - image_path: https://live.staticflickr.com/1/811/40330862204_51b4a5a777_z.jpg
     title: "Local Preservation School"